2023 Most Popular Nursing Bachelor's Degree Schools in Montana

 After completing their Bachelor's Degree, nursing graduates from Montana Tech carry an average student debt load of $31,152.

 Out of the 7 schools in Montana that were part of this year’s ranking, Montana State University - Billings landed the # 5 spot on the list.
-Located in the city of Billings, Montana State University - Billings is a public college with a small student population.
+Located in the midsize city of Billings, Montana State University - Billings is a public school with a small student population.

 After completing their Bachelor's Degree, nursing graduates from Montana State University - Billings carry an average student debt load of $37,572.

-Full Nursing at Montana State University - Billings Report
+Read full report on Nursing at Montana State University - Billings

-Montana State University - Northern came in at #6 in this year’s edition of the Most Popular Nursing Bachelor’s Degree Schools in Montana ranking.
-Montana State University - Northern is a small public school located in the town of Havre.
+Montana State University - Northern did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
+It came in at #6 on the list.
+Montana State University - Northern is a small public school located in the remote town of Havre.

 Of the 17 students majoring in nursing at Montana State University - Northern, 6% are male and 94% are female.